 - 13,000 did not have worn-down microvilli or positive blood work, yet they had gluten sensitivity and inflammation

-Researchers found that celiacs had a 39 percent increased risk of early mortality; however, what is even more shocking is that people with inflammation due to a gluten sensitivity had a 72 percent increased risk of early mortality!
-In other words, someone with gluten sensitivity has a higher risk of early death than someone with celiac disease!!
+Researchers found that people with celiac disease had a 39 percent increased risk of early mortality; however, even more shocking is that people with inflammation due to gluten sensitivity had a 72 percent increased risk of premature mortality!

-Prevalence of other diseases in gluten sensitivity vs. celiac disease:
+(7) Prevalence of other diseases

-Because celiac disease is an autoimmune disease, people with celiac disease might have a higher risk of collecting additional autoimmune diseases than someone with a gluten sensitivity.
+Because celiac disease is an autoimmune disease, people with celiac disease may have a higher risk of collecting other autoimmune diseases than someone with gluten sensitivity.

 What Do You Have?